 Obviously, you don’t want your little one boiling hot water and chopping vegetables with a sharp knife, but you can involve them in the process for what is appropriate for their age.

 That can mean washing the veggies in the sink, or mixing them up in a bowl when they’re all chopped up.

 The whole idea here is that you want your toddler to feel as if they are not only involved in the process of putting a meal together, but actually in charge of it as well.
 This will do wonders for getting your picky eater to eat more veggies!

 Once my daughter began to piece together the idea that she was picking out her own food and was therefore making decisions for herself, she started to expand her appetite quite a bit, and soon she was eating vegetables on a regular basis.

 It’s not easy having a little one who won’t eat their veggies.
 As a mom, it can cause you to worry and stress about your toddler getting enough vegetables in their diet.

 With enough time, patience, and practice, however, you can change their ways.
-Follow these three simple tips and get your toddler eating more veggies than you ever thought possible!
+Follow these three simple tips for how to get picky eaters to eat veggies and your toddler will be eating more veggies than you ever thought possible!

 So have you tried any of these simple tips to get your picky eater to eat more veggies?
 What works best for your kiddos?
-I hope you don’t have to worry about how to get toddlers to eat vegetables any more!
+I hope you don’t have to struggle to get your kiddos to eat vegetables any more!